Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-• Execute software solutions, design, development, and technical troubleshooting, thinking beyond routine approaches to build robust solutions.
+• Execute software solutions, design, development, and technical troubleshooting with the ability to think beyond routine or conventional approaches to build solutions or break down technical problems.

-• Create secure, production-ready code and maintain algorithms that run in concert with relevant systems.
+• Create secure and high-quality production code and maintain algorithms that run synchronously with appropriate systems.

-• Produce architecture and design artifacts for complex applications and ensure design constraints are met by software development.
+• Produce architecture and design artifacts for complex applications while being accountable for ensuring design constraints are met by software code development.

-• Gather, analyze, synthesize, and develop visualizations and reporting from large, diverse data sets to continuously improve software applications and systems.
+• Gather, analyze, synthesize, and develop visualizations and reporting from large, diverse data sets in service of continuous improvement of software applications and systems.

-• Identify hidden problems and patterns in data to drive improvements in code quality and system architecture.
+• Proactively identify hidden problems and patterns in data and use these insights to drive improvements to coding hygiene and system architecture.

-• Contribute to software engineering communities of practice and explore new technologies.
+• Contribute to software engineering communities of practice and events that explore new and emerging technologies.

-• Anticipate dependencies with other teams to deliver products in line with business requirements.
+• Anticipate dependencies with other teams to deliver products and applications in line with business requirements.

-• Manage stakeholder relationships and the team’s work in accordance with compliance standards, SLAs, and business requirements.
+• Manage stakeholder relationships and the team's work in accordance with compliance standards, service level agreements, and business requirements.

 • Formal training or certification on software engineering concepts and applied experience.